thevipinmishra/tw-animate-css/README.md

 | [`collapsible-up`][Docs_Collapsible]   | Collapsible up animation.
 Requires `--radix-collapsible-content-height`, `--bits-collapsible-content-height` or `--reka-collapsible-content-height` to be set to the content's height.   |
 | [`caret-blink`][Docs_Caret]            | Blinking animation for caret/cursor.                                                                                                                                                     |

+By the way, if you don't use some of the above animations, they will not be included in the final CSS file.
+This is because Tailwind CSS kind of does tree-shaking for you.
+So, if you don't use `accordion-down`, it won't be included in the final CSS file.

 ## Examples

 **Basic usage:**